gestured/Store-Sales-predictive-analytics/README.md

 # Store-Sales-predictive-analytics
-Used Random forest and linear regression for predictive Analytics.
+Used Random forest and linear regression for Predictive Analytics.